huggingface/hub-docs/docs/hub/models-adding-libraries.md

 - code snippets can be generated to show how to load the model using your library

 To register a new library, please open a Pull Request [here](https://github.com/huggingface/huggingface.js/blob/main/packages/tasks/src/model-libraries.ts) following the instructions below:
 - The library id should be lowercased and hyphen-separated (example: `"adapter-transformers"`).
-Please make sure to preserve alphabetical order when opening the PR.
+Make sure to preserve alphabetical order when opening the PR.
 - set `repoName` and `prettyLabel` with user-friendly casing (example: `DeepForest`).
 - set `repoUrl` with a link to the library source code (usually a GitHub repository).
 - (optional) set `docsUrl` with a link to the docs of the library.
 If the documentation is in the GitHub repo referenced above, no need to set it twice.
 - set `filter` to `false`.
 - (optional) define how downloads must be counted by setting `countDownload`.
 Downloads can be tracked by file extensions or filenames.
-Please make sure to not duplicate the counting.
+Make sure to not duplicate the counting.
 For instance, if loading a model requires 3 files, the download count rule must count downloads only on 1 of the 3 files.
 Otherwise, the download count will be overestimated.
 **Note:** if the library uses one of the default config files (`config.json`, `config.yaml`, `hyperparams.yaml`, and `meta.yaml`, see [here](https://huggingface.co/docs/hub/models-download-stats#which-are-the-query-files-for-different-libraries)), there is no need to manually define a download count rule.
 - (optional) define `snippets` to let the user know how they can quickly instantiate a model.
 More details below.

-Before opening the PR, please make sure that at least one model should be referenced on https://huggingface.co/models?other=my-library-name.
+Before opening the PR, make sure that at least one model is referenced on https://huggingface.co/models?other=my-library-name.
 If not, the model card metadata of the relevant models must be updated with `library_name: my-library-name` (see [example](https://huggingface.co/google/gemma-scope/blob/main/README.md?code=true#L3)).
 If you are not the owner of the models on the Hub, please open PRs (see [example](https://huggingface.co/MCG-NJU/VFIMamba/discussions/1)).

 Here is a minimal [example](https://github.com/huggingface/huggingface.js/pull/561/files) adding integration for Grok-1.